-The primary role of the Audit and Accounts Committee is to evaluate the company's compliance and risk management structure and procedures.
+The primary role of the Audit and Accounts Committee is to evaluate the company's compliance and risk management framework.
 It also has a role in audit planning and review.
 The committee reviews the annual financial statements prior to consideration by the Board.